kerenfu/RDVS/README.md

 <p align="center">
     <img src="figures/sotaOnRDVS.png" width="70%" /> <br />
     <em>
     Table 2.
 Results of SOTA methods in different fields and the proposed method on RDVS dataset, where the suffix "⋇" indicates RGB-D VSOD techniques, ↑/↓ denotes that the larger/smaller value is better.
-The best are stressed in **BOLD**.
+The best are stressed in BOLD.
     </em>
 </p>